35 Interesting Facts About China

 23. With 2,535,000 armed forces personnel, China has the world’s second-largest army after India.

 24. The world’s highest (300m/984ft) and longest (430m/1,411ft) glass bridge is in China.
-The Zhangjiajie Glass Bridge famously closed just two weeks after opening in 2016 when officials realised it was going to be 10 times busier than expected.
+The Zhangjiajie Glass Bridge famously closed just two weeks after opening in 2016 when officials realized it was going to be 10 times busier than expected.

 The Zhangjiajie Glass Bridge